BiEchi/my-homepage/content/authors/haoli/_index.md

     url: https://csl.illinois.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Professor Hao Li is the co-founder and CEO of Pinscreen, Inc, as well as Distinguished Fellow at the University of California, Berkeley.
+bio: Hao Li is a computer scientist, innovator, and entrepreneur from Germany, working in the fields of computer graphics and computer vision.
+He is founder and CEO of Pinscreen, Inc, as well as Distinguished Fellow at the University of California, Berkeley.
+He is my mentor of the Computer Graphics project, who taught me about mesh processing, camera registration, scanning techniques, ICP algorithms, etc.

 # Interests to show in About widget
 interests: